Smart-IoT-Systems/FaaS4IoT/proxy/README.md

 ## Proxy
 In order to extend FaaS4IoT to IoT space, we need a component that will ensure the communication with the IoT devices, for that, we thought about adding a software component named Proxy.
 Proxy is a software component that have the responsibility of linking the Edge and IoT spaces together and managing the data structure to send it to the broker in Cloud.
+A proxy component is responsible for the communication with IoT devices.
+Before getting to detail the structure of this component we need to present the requirements that led to its design.
+The requirements identified are:
+- Communication with IoT devices: IoT devices are present in an heterogenous environment running on different protocols.
+We need to make it possible for the Proxy to communicate with these devices with different communication protocols especially the ones that does not support Internet connection such as Serial or Bluetooth.
+- Communication with the broker on Cloud: In order to communicate with the Cloud broker, we need to satisfy two needs.
+First, we need to convert the data received to standardized data accepted by the broker.
+Second, we need to transfer the converted data to the Cloud broker.
+- Flexibility: Developers may need to write their own logic in the proxy to satisfy their needs.
+For that reason, we need a flexible and easy to use component.

 ![image](https://user-images.githubusercontent.com/47181226/133210155-e70d877c-3a94-4f43-9084-f4f5ec7bf355.png)